ClinicalTrialsHub: Bridging Registries and Literature for Comprehensive Clinical Trial Access: Information Extraction

 All entries on CTG follow a structured format that allows users to navigate and filter across different trials as well as download them for analyses.
 For example, a patient looking for phase 3 trials for their gender and age range can easily apply a filter and find relevant trials.
 On the other hand, PubMed articles are research papers in free text form which makes it harder to perform such tasks.
 Hence, we implement an information extraction pipeline that extracts all relevant trial-related data from papers in the same format as CTG, making indexing, filtering, browsing, and analysis through them easier.
 We employ an LLM for this purpose that takes as input (parts of) the paper and generates the structured output in a JSON format.

 We perform information extraction for \textbf{211} fields in parallel by dividing the task into six modules for the protocol section, four modules for the results section, and one module for derived section, each with explicit field definitions and enumerated value constraints constructed based on CTG data schema\footnote{\url{https://beta-ut.clinicaltrials.gov/api/v2/studies/metadata}} fed to the LLM (see fields list at \autoref{tab:ie-demo-fields} in \autoref{sec:app-ie}).
 This approach minimizes both user wait times and hallucinations caused by the LLM processing overwhelming amounts of information.
-We describe them in detail in \autoref{sec:app-ie}.
-The prompt templates are provided in \autoref{app:IE-Prompt}
+We describe the modules in detail in \autoref{sec:app-ie}, which also includes the prompt templates (\autoref{app:IE-Prompt}).